-Special Education Major:
+Special Education for Emotional Impairment

 In Michigan, Emotional Impairment is defined as behavioral problems which adversely affect the student's education and are manifested by 1 or more of the following characteristics: